AlexKalopsia/timelnr/README.md

 - IMG: name of the image relative to the entry.
 Stored in `timelnr/static/images/`
 - VID: unused. link to a YouTube video related to the entry

-IMPORTANT: The first entry under every language column needs to be the relative language code (refer to [this list](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes))
+IMPORTANT: The first entry under every language column needs to be the relative language code (refer to [this list](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)), which should also match the one defined in the Languages page.

 ### Pull the data from the Google Sheet